 - No prohibition on manufacturing switchblades or gravity knives;

-- Minors under the age of 16 can only possess a switchblade or gravity with parental consent;
+- Minors under the age of 18 can only purchase a switchblade or gravity with written parental consent;

 Chapter No. 54